Tscubii/win11-intel-mac/README.md

 # How to Install Windows 11 on an Intel Mac (WIP)

 A guide on how to clean install Windows 11 on an Intel-based Mac.
-No Windows 10 shenanigans.
+No Windows 10 or WIM splitting shenanigans.

 ## What You Need